Spanfile/Singularity/README.md

 CLI tool for pulling known malicious domains into a blackhole list.
 Primarily meant to be used with PDNS Recursor.
 The tool can pull in blackholed domains from multiple adlist sources and output them into multiple places in various formats.

+## Install

+Requires a stable build of Rust, preferably the latest one.
+I haven't checked what is the minimum stable version the tool builds on.

+* From crates.io: `cargo install singularity`
+* From source: `cargo install --path .`

 ## Usage

 * Basic usage: `singularity`